 “I never made the connection until one day my parents were working out in the pasture … and they were banding calves,” Underwood said (via Taste of Country).
 “I was horrified and sad, and I just couldn’t believe that this was happening in our pasture.
 Right there!
 These adorable baby little calves jumping around, playing around.
 They would be on someone’s plate someday!”

-It wasn’t until she was on American Idol that she gave up other kinds of meat as well, and now eats a mostly vegan diet, although she will occasionally have eggs.
+It wasn’t until she was on American Idol that she gave up other kinds of meat as well, and now eats a mostly vegan diet, although she will occasionally have eggs and other dairy products.

 3. She almost had a record deal when she was 14.